missuo/USVisaWaitTimes/README.md

 # USVisaWaitTimes
-A tool for checking US visa wait times.
+A tool for checking US Visa wait times

 ## Usage
 ### Install US-Visa with Homebrew (macOS Only)